-In Part One of this step-by-step tutorial, we cover the basics of using widgets in WordPress.
+In Part One of this tutorial series, we cover the basics of how to use widgets in WordPress.

-In this section you will learn how to begin configuring a number of sidebar widgets in WordPress.
+In this tutorial you will learn how to configure a number of widgets in WordPress.

-- Add a Support graphic linking to the support page.
+- Add a clickable Help button linking visitors to your help page.

 - Adding a Categories section with a drop down menu.

-- Adding and configuring an Archives section to the sidebar navigation area.
+- Adding and configuring an Archives section to the sidebar area.

-The Widgets panel is located inside the WP administration area and can be easily accessed from the WordPress dashboard menu by clicking on Appearance > Widgets …
+The Widgets section is located inside your admin area by going to Appearance > Widgets …

-This brings you to the Widgets screen into your web browser …
+This brings you to the Widgets panel in your web browser …

 Rich Text Widget